Stay safe and check the latest government advice at Coronavirus Victoria.

 Fitzroy Gardens

-The Fitzroy Gardens are awash with colour in summer.
+The Fitzroy Gardens are awash with colour in spring.
 Visit this classic Victorian garden and stop to admire the stream running through the southern section.
 It’s surrounded by semi-wilderness – like ferns and rainforest plantings – and forms an ornamental pond.
 You can also finally explore the stunning Conservatory again.
+Spring installations include hydrangea and nightshade displays.

 Queen Victoria Gardens

 Up for an urban hike?
 The Queen Victoria Gardens is home to striking Lake Waterfall.
 Mere minutes from the main road, water cascades over this serene stone waterfall.
 Find it on the south side of the ornamental lake.
-And don’t miss the iconic floral clock – it blooms particularly bright in summer.
+And don’t miss the iconic floral clock – it begins to bloom bright again from spring.

 Birrarung Marr